mateusprado/delicious-console/README.md

  using:

-	Thor - used to create executables and tasks.
+	Thor - to create executables and tasks.

 ## CURRENT FEATURES